Antony Green

 Antony John Green (born 2 March 1960) is an Australian psephologist, data scientist, journalist, and commentator.
-He was the Australian Broadcasting Corporation's chief election analyst until his retirement from the role after the federal election in May 2025.
-He stated that he would remain active in an off-air capacity, and continue to work on the ABC's computer and data systems for several more years.
+He was chief election analyst for the Australian Broadcasting Corporation (ABC) until his retirement from the role after the federal election in May 2025.
+He continues to work part-time for the ABC in an off-air capacity.

 Early years and education

 Anthony Green was born in 1960 in Warrington, Lancashire, in northern England, to teen parents Ann and John Green.
 In 1964 the family migrated to Australia as Ten Pound Poms, staying first in a migrant hostel in Dundas, New South Wales.
+His father was an electrician by trade, and his mother worked as a seamstress.

 Green grew up near Parramatta in Sydney, attended Oatlands Primary School in Oatlands, New South Wales and James Ruse Agricultural High School in Carlingford (Sydney), graduating in 1977.

 Green graduated from the University of Sydney with a Bachelor of Science in mathematics and computing, and a Bachelor of Economics with honours in politics.
+Green worked initially as a data analyst in the computing industry and worked as a programmer for TAFE New South Wales.

 Career

-Green worked initially as a data analyst in the computing industry.

 Australian Broadcasting Corporation

-In August 1989, Green joined the Australian Broadcasting Corporation (ABC).
+In August 1989, Green joined the Australian Broadcasting Corporation.
 Green recalls he saw an ad for a position, on a six-month contract, as an ABC election researcher, and applied, along with 150 other applicants.
 His experience and his "slightly bubbly personality" helped him get the position.
 ABC producer Ian Carroll and journalist Kerry O’Brien recommended he stay on and he remained with the ABC for the following decades.

 Green first appeared on the ABC's election-night television coverage in the 1991 New South Wales election, following with the federal election in 1993.